 According to this lovely article “Reindeer and the Sun are very common association in Siberian shamanism.
 Tattoos on buried shaman women also contain deer tattoos, featuring antlers embellished with small birds’ heads, and since the goddess cultures of the female shaman is most associated with deer, serpent and birds, it is right that these deer stones were the sacred ritual grounds of women.
 This reindeer-sun-bird imagery can symbolize the female shaman’s soul transformation from human to deer, from earth of the middle world to higher gates of the middle world and even the lower world.”

 This fascinating article describes the ancient traditional clothing worn by “Medicine Women Healers” in Siberia and what once known as Lapland.
 “The red peaked, felted hats and curled-toe boots and warm mittens of reindeer-hide complete, what I believe to be, the feminine origins of perhaps the first of a very long line of Santa Claus replications.
 Their long lineage of connection with the induction of spiritual journeys through the drum, their relationship of healing with “Reindeer-Magic” and their ability to create potions and salves which could incite ecstatic visions or “Shamanic Journeys,” give us a deeper look at the Solstice and contemporary Christmas symbol.
 These priestesses-of-the-antlered-ones who flew through the night to gather blessings and healing and then distributed these gifts to their tribe members must surely be considered as proto-typical Fore-Mothers of Santa.”

-Today some of our most cherished Christmas iconography features antlered “stags”.
+Today some of our most cherished Christmas images features antlered “stags”.
 Why does this image still speak so strongly to us?
 Could it be that they evoke an ancient memory?
-Are we remembering the long forgotten mother of winter solstice?
+Are we remembering the long-forgotten mother of the Winter Solstice?
 I like to think so.